Draft your own goals for the year. Review your draft with your supervisor to get their input.

 Everyone has strengths and areas for improvement.
 Include at least one meaningful area for improvement in your self-evaluation.

-Don’t confuse your weekly one-on-one meetings with your supervisor with performance reviews.
-Performance review is about the big picture.
+Don’t confuse your weekly one-on-one meeting with your supervisor with goal/development review.
+Goal/development review is about the big picture.

 Turn in your self-evaluation to your manager at least a week before your review discussion.

 Ask to see your written review the day before your discussion.

 During your discussion, you or your supervisor may decide to change something in the written review that the two of you have drafted.
 Don’t consider your written review complete until after the discussion.